amakarj/react-weather-app/README.md

 - **description of weather** - WeatherText
 - **icon for described weather** - WeatherIcon

+*If you want to utilize other data, you can check them on **developer/debug tools** (F12) in **Network** and **Response** tabs.*

-Data is stored in an object in API, so it consists of key and value pairs.
+Data is stored in an object in API, so it consists of key-value pairs.
 The object is fetched and set to the **weather** state, so we’ll get values we want by typing `{weather.keyname}`.
 You can form your weather data as you want on the site - this is how it is arranged in this Weather App:

 ```
 ...